 While Talk360 doesn't offer fixed monthly plans, they occasionally run promotions and bundle deals, and users may receive bonus credit for large top-ups or through referral programs.

-Every new user gets a free 1-minute trial call to test the service.
-After that, you can top up as needed—for example, by purchasing $5 or $10 worth of credit at a time.
-This makes Talk360 a flexible and low-commitment option, particularly well-suited for occasional international calls.
+New users get a free 1-minute trial call to test the service.
+After that, you can top up as needed, which keeps the service flexible and low-commitment for occasional international calls.

 Pros & Cons